Deinocheirus: Palaeobiology

 The blunt and short hand-claws of Deinocheirus were similar to those of the therizinosaur Alxasaurus, which indicates the long arms and claws were used for digging and gathering plants.
 The blunt claws of the feet could have helped the animal from sinking into substrate when wading.
 The robust hind limbs and hip region indicates the animal moved slowly.
 The large size of the animal may have protected it against predators such as Tarbosaurus, but in turn it lost the running ability of other ornithomimosaurs.
 The long neural spines and possible tail fan may have been used for display behaviour.
-Deinocheirus was likely diurnal (active during the day), since the sclerotic rings of the eyes were relatively small in comparison with its skull length.
+Deinocheirus was likely diurnal (active during the day), since the scleral rings of the eyes were relatively small in comparison with its skull length.
 The hand had good mobility relative to the lower arm, but was capable of only a limited flexing motion, unable to close in grasping.

 The brain of Deinocheirus was reconstructed through CT scans and presented at the 2014 Society of Vertebrate Paleontology conference.
 The brain was globular and similar in shape to that of birds and troodontid theropods, the cerebrum was expanded in a way similar to most theropods, and the olfactory tracts were relatively large.
 The brain was proportionally small and compact, and its reptile encephalization quotient (brain-body ratio) was estimated at 0.69, which is low for theropods, and similar to sauropods.
 Other ornithomimosaurs have proportionally large brains, and the small brain of Deinocheirus may reflect its social behaviour or diet.
 Its coordination and balance would not have been as important as for carnivorous theropods.